FuelLabs/fuel-specs/specs/tx_format.md

 | ------------ | ---------- | ------------ |
 | `contractID` | `byte[32]` | Contract ID. |

-Note: when signing a transaction, `contractID` is set to zero.

-Note: when executing a transaction, `contractID`, is initialized to zero.

-This output type indicates that a new contract may have been created during transaction execution.
-A `contractID` of zero after transaction execution indicates that the output is unspendable and can be pruned from the UTXO set.

 ## Witness

 | name         | type     | description                       |